Seeed-Studio/ModelAssistant/docs/deploy/grove/deploy.md

 ## Licensing

-For Synopsys GUN Toolchain, it is released under the [GPLv3 License](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/blob/arc-releases/COPYING).
+For Synopsys GNU Toolchain, it is released under the [GPLv3 License](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/blob/arc-releases/COPYING).

 The TensorFlow library code and third-party code contain their own licenses, which are described in [TFLite-Micro](https://github.com/tensorflow/tflite-micro).